base/commerce-payments/docs/README.md

 The Commerce Payments Protocol facilitates onchain payments.
 Traditional payment flows typically involve a multi-step "authorize and capture" pattern where payments are initially placed on hold to guarantee payment for merchants at a later time.
 This payment lifecycle helps facilitate the management of race conditions that can occur between checkout completion, payment processing, and actual order fulfillment (for example, inventory selling out, tax burdens changing, gift card balances being spent, etc.).
 The Commerce Payments Protocol is a permissionless, immutable mechanism designed to securely facilitate the multi-step lifecycle of real-world payments onchain.

 Permissionless operators drive token movement through the protocol and can customize their operations with modular smart contracts.
 No top-level controls exist on the protocol, keeping it permissionless, immutable and usable by any operator.
 The permissionless nature of the core protocol prevents it from becoming a "walled garden" because anyone can act as an operator of the protocol and provide a layer of technical abstraction between merchants and the blockchain (including merchants themselves).
-Operators are trust-minimized and functionally restricted by the protocol, which tightly controls the flow of buyer and merchant funds and minimizes the potential for abuse by operators.
+Operators are trust-minimized and functionally restricted by the protocol, which tightly controls the flow of payer and merchant funds and minimizes the potential for abuse by operators.

 The protocol's core functionality revolves around two key concepts: